theNewDynamic/thenewdynamic.com/content/how-we-work.md

 ---
 title: How We Work
 date: '2017-01-19T03:02:04+00:00'
-display_title: "How we work: Simply.
+display_title: 'How we work: Simply.
 Efficiently.
-Affordably."
+Affordably.'
+type: page
 menu:
   main:
     weight: 1